 Note: You can borrow for up to 2 EFTS worth of study each year.

-Students who have $500 or more in default at the time of their application, and at least some portion of that amount has been overdue with Inland Revenue for a year or more, won’t be able to get a Student Loan.
+If you have $500 or more in default at the time of your application, and at least some portion of that amount has been overdue with Inland Revenue for a year or more, you won’t be able to get a Student Loan.
+You can only apply for a Student Loan once you have reduced the default amount to under $500 (repayments should be made to Inland Revenue).
+Living costs can only be paid from the date we receive your application or the date you start study, whichever is later.

 How long you can get a Student Loan for